bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach allows the array to be changed while map retures a new array

 2. What is the difference between a function and a method?

+    function is a piece of code called by name and a method is piece of code that is associated with an object.

 3. What is closure?

+    Closure is an inner function that has access to functions variables.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/global object binding - When "this" is referrenced by itself, it will refer to the window/console object.
+This remains true even when called within a function as the function is also part of the window/console object.
+  2. Implicit binding - When this is called within an object, it will refer to that object and calling this with the dot notation and a following property will refer to the object's property.
+  3. New binding - in a constructor function, "this" will refer to all of the objects that were constructed.
+  4. Explicit binding - "this" is explicitly defined when using call or apply method.
+Meaning that whatever you pass into the methods, "this" will mean that arguement or if "this" was passed in, it will refer to the object or constructor that it was passed from.

 5. Why do we need super() in an extended class?

+    super is used to call the methods of the parent class

 ## Project Set up